alfaqi/EventConnect/README.md

 3. **Managing Events:** EventConnect educators can manage their events, including adding new content, assignments, and quizzes.

-4. **Poubliing POAP Certifictaion** Educators can provide POAP Certifications to learners who participated in any events.
+4. **Publishing POAP Certification** Educators can provide POAP Certifications to learners who participated in any events.

 ## Smart Contract